Leonard Cheshire: Distinguished Service Order (DSO) mission

 In the spring of 1940 Bomber Command began its campaign against German industry.
 On the night of 12/13 November 1940, Cheshire was briefed to attack the synthetic oil plant at Wesseling, near Cologne.
 While en route Cheshire found the target was obscured by bad weather, so decided to attack the railway yards at Cologne instead.
 Initially in his bombing run there was little flak, but suddenly two anti-aircraft rounds exploded near the aircraft.
 The two anti-aircraft shells had exploded almost simultaneously near the plane, one right above the cockpit, and the other just under the port wing.
 The flash from the first blinded Cheshire, and the second rent a huge tear in the fuselage, igniting one of the aircraft's flares.
 The aircraft was falling in a steep dive.
 Cheshire regained his senses and realised both engines were still working, and pulled the aircraft out at about 5,000 feet.
 The crew were able to extinguish the fire, though they had to take precautions not to fall out.
 By the time they did they realised they were flying deeper into Germany.
 Realizing he still had a functioning aircraft with a bomb load, Cheshire brought the aircraft around and returned to make another bomb run on the target.
 Arriving over Cologne he now was the sole bomber over the target and faced the concentrated flak of the city's defenders.
-Nevertheless, he made it to the marshalling yard, dropped his bomb load and managed to get the aircraft and crew safely back to base at Linton-on-Ouse, Yorkshire.
+Nevertheless, he made it to the marshalling yard, dropped his bomb load and managed to get the aircraft and crew safely back to base at RAF Linton-on-Ouse, Yorkshire.
 For bombing the yard in a badly damaged aircraft and still managing to get it back to England he was awarded the Distinguished Service Order.

 Completing his first tour of operations in January 1941, Cheshire immediately volunteered for a second tour.